To save storage, Google TV and Android TV introduces Android App Bundles

-Android mobile app developers have already been in an advantageous state since Google introduced a replacement for the mammoth-sized APK files, thereby saving about 20% storage on a single app.
+Android mobile app developers and android tv developer have already been in an advantageous state since Google introduced a replacement for the mammoth-sized APK files, thereby saving about 20% storage on a single app.
 It commits to bringing exciting features and additional improvements to the Android world.
 The average size of Android applications has increased significantly over the years.
 This came with the unavoidable caveat that the probability of a user installing an app decreased with its size.

 The Android App Bundle targets to resolve this issue.
 With this development, we as app creators can ensure that our users, who are already burdened by large APK files on their devices, do not need to make any concessions.
 Developers can change the APK files to the more optimized AAB file format.

 What are the motivating aspects for developers to adopt AAB over APK?

 The excitement about considering the Android app bundles hints at new possibilities.
 After an app is disintegrated into a bundle, users can easily add features and elements after its installation.
 Google Play adds extra abilities to the AAB-built app using the Dynamic Delivery system, which is further tested in closed beta.